10 Amazing Things To Do in Baños, Ecuador

 The Ruta de las Cascadas is a famous bike route starting in Baños that hits the waterfalls mentioned in this blog plus a few more.

 This route is around 25km long and takes you toward the town of Puyo.
-You can rent a bike in town for fairly cheap.
+You can rent a bike in town fairly cheaply.
 It shouldn’t cost more than $10.

 I highly suggest this as a top thing to do in Baños as it is packed with adventure.